Discontinuous phase transitions in the q-voter model with generalized anticonformity on random graphs: Monte Carlo results

-The fact that we have two different critical values $p^*_{lower}$ (so called lower spinodal), below which the system is ordered for $c_0=0.5$ , and $p^*_{upper}$ (upper spinodal), below which the system is ordered for $c_0=1$, denotes the existence of the hysteresis: for $p \in (p^*_{lower},p^*_{upper})$ the stationary state depends on the initial one.
+{The fact that $p^*_{lower} \ne p^*_{upper}$}, denotes the existence of the hysteresis: for $p \in (p^*_{lower}$,~$p^*_{upper})$ the stationary state depends on the initial one.
 Additionally, the jump of $c_{st}$, which can be easily converted to the order parameter $\phi=2c_{st}-1$, is seen.
 Both signatures of discontinuous phase transition, the hysteresis and the jump of the order parameter, are visible in PA and MC results.
 Moreover, as shown in Fig. \ref{fig:C_p_qa4_qc10}, MC overlaps PA results almost perfectly and approaches MFA with the increasing $k$, as expected.

-However, it occurs that not for all values of parameters $q_a,q_c$ the agreement between PA and MC results is equally good, which is clearly seen in Fig. \ref{fig:C_p_qa10_qc10}.
+However, it occurs that not for all values of parameters $q_a$, $q_c$ the agreement between PA and MC results is equally good, which is clearly seen in Fig. \ref{fig:C_p_qa10_qc10}.
 Within PA the hysteresis is seen, i.e., $p_{lower}^*<p_{upper}^*$, whereas within MC simulation no hysteresis is observed, i.e. $p_{lower}^*=p_{upper}^*$.
 As previously, PA results approach MFA ones with the increasing $k$, and the hysteresis vanishes.
 To evaluate the values of the parameters for which PA gives correct predictions, we measure the width of the hysteresis, defined here as the distance between the upper and the lower spinodal $p_{upper}^*-p_{lower}^*$, as a function of $q_a$ for the fixed value of $q_c$ within all three methods: PA, MFA and MC.
 In Fig. \ref{fig:hister_qa} we see results for $q_c=10$ but we have checked also other values of $q_c$, which allows to draw general conclusions.

-Let us recall first the results obtained analytically within MFA in \cite{Abr:Paw:Szn:19}: hysteresis indicating a discontinuous phase transition has been found for $q_a \le q_c-3$.
+Let us recall first the results obtained analytically within MFA \cite{Abr:Paw:Szn:19}: a hysteresis indicating a discontinuous phase transition has been found for $q_a \le q_c-3$.
 Indeed, we see in Fig. \ref{fig:hister_qa} that for $q_c=10$ and $q_a \le 7$, the hysteresis appears within MFA, PA, and MC.
 Moreover, for $q_a<q_c-1$ MC overlap PA results if only $k$ is sufficiently large (as in many other studies PA fails if the size of the influence group approaches $k$ \cite{Jed:17,Jed:etal:20,Gra:Kra:20,Kra:20}).